yourbasic/api/README.md

 "Candide now supports the Pangloss 3.2 file format" but never tells what Candide is and what it has to offer.

-In the [github.com/yourbasic/fenwick][fenwick] repository I stick my neck out and attempt to implement a small library as best I can.
+In the [fenwick repo][fenwick] I stick my neck out and attempt to implement a small library as best I can.
 Take a look, and don't hesitate to open an issue if the purpose of the library is unclear.

 ### 2. Tell me what the code does!